Credibrate

-National Insurance Rates 2026–27
+National Insurance Calculator 2026-27

-The 2026–27 tax year brings a partial reversal of the employer NI changes from 2025–26.
-The employer NI rate falls from 15% back to 13.8%, and the secondary threshold — below which employer NI is not charged — rises from £5,000 back to £9,100.
+The 2026-27 tax year sees no changes to employer or employee NI rates and thresholds.
+The employer NI rate remains at 15% above the secondary threshold of £5,000.
 Employee NI is unchanged: 8% between £12,570 and £50,270, and 2% above.
 Class 2 NI for the self-employed is abolished from April 2026.
 NI is a UK-wide tax applying equally in England, Scotland, Wales, and Northern Ireland.

 2026-27 at a glance